Boscobrand/PROJECT-ONE/README.md

 *For game installation and instructions, please scroll to the bottom of this page*

+**OVERVIEW**

+- Concept
+- Development
+- User Stories
+- Project Management
+- Current Status/Next Steps
+- Game Installation and Instructions

+## **GAME CONCEPT**

 The concept of Bomb Squad was to increase a level of tension delivered by a normal Simon game, which typically rises at a steady rate.
 This game is for players who enjoy a sequencing challenge under pressure (think Simon meets Perfection).
 Bomb Squad adds to the experience by asking the player to dismantle a bomb by entering code sequences and matching 15 electronic touchpad patterns in a row, within a rapidly decreasing time limit.
-The sounds were chosen to be a little less musical and a little more stress inducing.
+The sounds were chosen to be a little less musical and a little more distracting.
 Player progress is tracked in a Sequence Status display, all while a countdown clock ticks away to add even more of a challenge to the task.
 The game applauds you if you disarm the bomb, and mourns you if you do not.

-## **BOMB SQUAD: DEVELOPMENT**
+## **DEVELOPMENT**

  - The process started with an initial proposal, including the development of user stories to connect with the needs of a player who may be interested in playing this game.
 A wireframe of the proposed user interface was also developed.